Tag Archive: Grant Shapps

 At a time when there should be a single-minded focus on housing provision, Shapp’s last audition piece was an interview with the Telegraph where he took one last swipe at those who live in social housing trying to re-brand this as “taxpayer supported” housing.

 But it was not about housing.
-Shapps’ behaviour in government has never been about housing.
-It has been about Shapps and the promotion of his brand as the new leader of the right.
+Shapps’ behaviour in this brief has never been about housing.
+It has been about Shapps and the promotion of his brand as a leader of the right.

 No one with an interest in housing can – with a straight face – call Grant Shapps a success.
 He has failed utterly in his brief.
-Yes this is a man constantly hailed by Tories as an up and comer, and spoken of regularly as a future leader.
+Yes this is a man constantly hailed by Tories as an up-and-comer, and spoken of regularly as a future leader.
 And this is precisely the problem.
-Shapps has the kind of brief where the needs of the policy agenda diverge significantly from the desires of his party grassroots.
+Shapps has the kind of brief where the needs of the populous diverge significantly from the desires of his party grassroots.

-Shapps spent his whole time in office tickling the Tory sweet-spot.
+Shapps spent his whole time in the Department for Communities and Local Government tickling the Tory sweet-spot.
 What Shapps was saying in a interview last week was not aimed at a housing audience.
-Little that he’s done in the brief has been about raising the profile of housing, but all has been about raising the profile of Grant Shapps particularly within the Tory Party.
-His failure to do anything other than greatly exacerbate the housing crisis is simply not considered as significant as the symbolism of bringing back the Thatcher’s favourite policy (though with far less success and take up) and bashing social tenants and providers.
+Little that he’s done in the brief has been about raising the profile of housing, but all of it has been about raising the profile of Grant Shapps particularly within the Conservative Party.
+His failure to do anything other than greatly exacerbate the housing crisis is simply not considered as significant as the symbolism of bringing back Thatcher’s favourite policy (though with far less success and take up) and bashing social tenants and providers.

 I called this post Grant Shapps and the problem with politics.
 The problem is wider than just Shapps or his party.
 Labour were not quite as bad, but we were far, far, far from perfect.
 Our approach to the housing brief was different, but equally affected by internal politics.